Carreau/phd-dissertation/parts/part3.rst

     Chronophotography representing the displacement a trapped
     actin bead in a solution with probe bead.
-During this experiment, the actin bead is kept static in the optical trap while the stage is moved.
+During this experiment, the actin bead is kept static in the optical trap (marked b the cross) while the stage is moved.
 Up until frame 70, the stage is moved down in the Y direction (South), then up again.
 The 11 first pictures show an average of the frame indicated as suptitle of each.
 Pictures 12 show a maximum projection of the all movie.